The earth endures forever! ... Ecclesiastes 1:4

 "He laid the foundations of the earth, that it should not be removed for ever." - Psalm 104:5

 It's conflicting with your idea that the earth will be destroyed at the 2nd Coming, right?
+And since you believe so much that the earth will be destroyed, what do you do with these verses?
 Well, one of them must be wrong.
 Either Scripture - or your belief.
+May I submit to you that we don't fully understand the nature of the 2nd Coming, its purpose and its significance.

-A very important principle of Biblical interpretation is "audience relevance."
-This means that we have to consider who the letters of the Bible were directly written to, and we must put ourselves in their shoes, in their culture, in their time, and think of how they would have understood and applied the message.
+Knowledge and traditions change over periods of time, but the Bible remains true.
+However, many people read their Bibles without "audience relevance," meaning, they read themselves into Scripture as if it were today's mail.
+As we study God's Word, we must first consider who the letters of the Bible were directly written to, put ourselves in their shoes - in their culture, in their time - and think of how they would have understood and applied the message.

 readbible3.jpg

 Reason Three: How can we be good stewards of planet earth if we believe it's all going to burn up one day?
 The fiery judgment predicted was a local destruction of the old heavens and earth, or old covenant.
-The 'elements' that melted in fervent heat were the rudiments of their old covenant sacrificial system.
-(Look up 'elements,' #4747 in Strong's Concordance) Jerusalem was surrounded by armies in AD66 and by AD70, the temple was left without one stone upon another.
-From the early Christians' point of view, this WAS indeed the end of their world.
-We have wrongly interpreted this age-ending catastrophe as the end of our planet, a place God promised never to destroy.
+The 'elements' that melted in fervent heat were the rudiments or principles of their old covenant sacrificial system.
+It's the same word used in Galatians 4, verses 3 and 9.(Look up 'elements,' #4747 in Strong's Concordance-Greek Dictionary).
+Jerusalem was surrounded by armies in AD66 and by AD70, the Temple was left without one stone upon another.

 "And God said, (regarding the rainbow) This is the sign of the covenant that I set between me and you and every living soul that is with you, for everlasting generations." - Genesis 9:12